brandur/sorg/content/articles/api-paradigms.md

 companies with a better opportunity to greenfield starting with it instead of REST.

 {{Figure "GraphQL produces an API that can be queried in complex ways."
-(NewImgSrcAndAlt "/assets/images/api-paradigms/graphql.jpg" "GraphQL produces an API that can be queried in complex ways.")}}
+(ImgSrcAndAlt "/assets/images/api-paradigms/graphql.jpg" "GraphQL produces an API that can be queried in complex ways.")}}

 It has many advantages: built-in introspection so developers can use tools to navigate through an API they're